JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ## Functions

-To help you choose the right scope function for your case, we'll describe them in detail and provide usage recommendations.
+To help you choose the right scope function, we'll describe them in detail and provide usage recommendations.
-Technically, functions are interchangeable in many cases, so the examples show the conventions that define the common usage style.
+Technically, scope functions are typically interchangeable, so the examples show common conventions for using them.

 ### let

-**The context object** is available as an argument (`it`). **The return value** is the lambda result.
+- **The context object** is available as a lambda argument (`it`).
+- **The return value** is the lambda result.

-`let` can be used to invoke one or more functions on results of call chains.
+`let` can be used to invoke one or more functions on the result of a call chain.
 For example, the following code prints the results of two operations on a collection:

 ```kotlin
 fun main() {